ptrhvns/meals/README.md

 - Python
 - Redis

-## Testing

-For this project, I wanted to try an experiment where I rely on static typing, linting, and so on, but where I don't do any automated testing.
-If the pain gets to be too much, then I will start writing tests.

 ## Setting Up a Development Environment

 The following assumes the use of a Linux development environment (tested on